openebs-archive/openebs-docs/docs/prerequisites.md

  systemctl status iscsid
 ```

-If the status is showing as `Inactive`, then you may have to enable and
+If the status is shown as `Inactive`, then you may have to enable and
 start the iscsid service using the following command.

 ```